wwbrannon/emrcfn/README.md

 Spot instances for task nodes can be replaced with on-demand, if desired.

 ### Spatial support
-One of the steps run on cluster creation loads two jars of spatial functions:
+One of the steps run on cluster creation loads a jar containing two sets of spatial functions:
-* ESRI's [geospatial library for Hadoop](https://github.com/esri/gptools-for-aws/), containing the usual set of `ST_*` functions, and
+* ESRI's [geospatial library for Hadoop](https://github.com/esri/spatial-framework-for-hadoop), containing the usual set of `ST_*` functions, and
-* A [port](https://github.com/wwbrannon/bing-tile-hive) of Presto's functions for working with Bing tiles.
+* a [port](https://github.com/wwbrannon/bing-tile-hive) of Presto's functions for working with Bing tiles.

-The jar files (in this repo under `hadoop/jar/`) are copied to HDFS and the relevant Hive DDL statements (under `hadoop/sql/`) set up UDFs in the Glue metastore.
+(If you're writing Java MapReduce jobs, ESRI's [Java Geometry API](https://github.com/esri/geometry-api-java) is also bundled in the jar as a dependency of both of the above.)
+The jar file (in this repo under `hadoop/jar/`) is copied to HDFS and the relevant Hive DDL statements (under `hadoop/sql/`) set up the UDFs.
 If the functions are already defined, they are dropped and recreated.

 The `ST_*` spatial functions allow queries on geographic objects.
-If we have one table of Census geographies, with their WKT representations, and another of lat-long locations reported by IoT devices, we can identify the Census block groups where we've observed devices as follows:
+As an example, if we have one table of Census geographies, with their WKT representations, and another of lat-long locations reported by IoT devices, we can identify the Census block groups where we've observed devices as follows:
 ```
 select
 	io.*,